AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/audience-manager.md

 >
 >Also, if the SSF option is grayed out, you will need to "map the report suite(s) to your Experience Cloud Org in order to enable the option.
 This is explained in [the documentation](https://experienceleague.adobe.com/docs/analytics/admin/data-governance/gdpr-view-settings.html).

 This switch will start the actual forwarding of data to AAM, as long as you have the Adobe Experience Platform Identity Service implemented.
-The rest of SSF implementation happens in the code, which was handled in Launch when you checked the box in the Analytics extension to forward to AAM.
+The rest of SSF implementation happens in the code, which was handled in tags when you checked the box in the Analytics extension to forward to AAM.

 Server-Side Forwarding code is now implemented for your app!